zhen6618/OBBInstanceSegmentation/README.md

 <img src="https://github.com/zhen6618/OBBInstanceSegmentation/blob/master/figure/Methods_Overview_.png" width="1000px">
 </div>
 <p align="justify">
 Architecture of the proposed CFNet.
-Compared with dense object IS, completely occluded object IS requires more post-processing steps to transform occluder instances into occludee instances.
+Compared with dense object IS, occluded object IS requires more post-processing steps to transform occluder instances into occludee instances.
 For clarity of presentation, only one instance is depicted in each result image of IS.
 </p>

 2. OBB Prompt Encoder